f0e/hlae-configs/readme.md

 | blur    | hlae_vm_blur.cfg | game, viewmodel             |
 | regular | hlae_adv.cfg     | game, depth, viewmodel, hud |

 You can create your own configs by copying one of these defaults and modifying the streams.
-You might have to add

 # configuration